-An oral examination, consisting of a defense of the thesis research, will be held in late April or early May.
+An oral examination, consisting of a defense of the thesis research, will be held in April.

 Integrated Science Sequence

 The pervasive nature of modern computing has introduced many interactions between computer science and other disciplines.
-Basic preparation in computer science is valuable for a broad variety of careers because of the central role played by the computer in society.
+Basic preparation in computer science is valuable for a broad variety of careers because of the computer's central role in society.
 Professionals who understand computers are far more effective in their work.
 In the past, a large amount of technical preparation was required before interesting applications could be considered; today's undergraduates are able to use computers to study important problems in other disciplines.

-Some possible areas for interdisciplinary study are: mathematics, music, art, economics, electrical engineering, molecular biology, cognitive studies, and linguistics.
+Some possible areas for interdisciplinary study are mathematics, music, art, economics, electrical and computer engineering, molecular biology, neurosciences, and linguistics.